ankit-microservices/spring-boot-cassandra/README.md

 ## Configuration

-If you are not using localhost Cassandra, it is necessary to configure it to use proper endpoints.
+If you don't want to run Cassandra on localhost, it is necessary to configure it to use proper endpoints.

 ### Configuration files